josephrhobbs/personal-website/source/articles/convex-maneuver-planning.md

 ::byline[Joseph Hobbs][Feburary 10, 2026]

 Recently, I've taken a great interest in the intersection of probability theory, optimization, and optimal control.
 A recent paper by Z. Manchester's lab of MIT (formerly CMU), "Convex Maneuver Planning for Spacecraft Collision Avoidance" by F. Vega et al., found [here](https://roboticexplorationlab.org/projects/cvx_cola.html), caught my attention recently because it unifies optimal control and probability in the wonderfully fascinating (though incredibly harsh) environment of Earth orbit.
-Here, I unpack the paper's main point by presenting a _highly_ simplified example of the methodology presented.
+Here, I unpack the paper's main point by presenting a _highly_ simplified example of the methodology.

 ## Collision Avoidance